radgrad/docusaurus2/docs/users/demo/community.md

 sidebar_label: Community
 ---

-The Community page provides a grab-bag of widgets that provide information about the RadGrad community.
+The Community page provides a grab-bag of components that provide information about the RadGrad community.

 Here's what the Community page looks like for Dora.
 Currently, the Community page is the same for all users.

 ![](/img/user-guide/demo/community.png)

 :::tip Demo Dive
-We are sure there are additional interesting "widgets" that we could implement to provide helpful information about the community.
+We are sure there are additional interesting components that we could implement to provide helpful information about the community.

 What are your thoughts and suggestions?